HIV stigma in healthcare settings: need for increased knowledge among healthcare workers and improved facility-level guidelines

 The European Centre for Disease Prevention and Control (ECDC) and the European AIDS Clinical Society (EACS) have released a report assessing HIV-related stigma and discrimination within healthcare settings in Europe and Central Asia, revealing significant gaps in knowledge on HIV transmission and prevention among healthcare workers.
 This lack of knowledge is associated with higher levels of stigma and discrimination against people living with HIV, hampering efforts to reach the Sustainable Development Goal of Ending AIDS by 2030.

-One in four healthcare workers lacked knowledge on the concept of "undetectable equals untransmittable" (U=U) which means that people with HIV who achieve and maintain an undetectable viral load cannot sexually transmit the virus to others.
-Forty-four percent lacked knowledge on post-exposure prophylaxis (PEP), and almost sixty percent lacked knowledge on pre-exposure prophylaxis (PrEP).
+39% of healthcare workers lacked knowledge on the concept of "undetectable equals untransmittable" (U=U) which means that people with HIV who achieve and maintain an undetectable viral load cannot sexually transmit the virus to others.
+44% lacked knowledge on post-exposure prophylaxis (PEP), and almost sixty percent lacked knowledge on pre-exposure prophylaxis (PrEP).
 Less than a third of the respondents had correct knowledge on all three statements concerning HIV transmission and prevention.

 Teymur Noor, ECDC HIV expert and coordinator of the study. said: